YibinWu/Works-Show/README.md

 # Works Show
 The author of this repository is a master candidate in Navigation, Guidance and Control in GNSS Research Center at Wuhan University, supervised by Prof. Xiaoji Niu.
 <br/>
-This repository is about part of his research works in his master years as well as a complementary file for Ph.D. application.
+This repository is about part of his research works in his master years as well as a complementary file for his Ph.D. application.
 If you are interested in anything of or have any question about it, please feel free to contact him <ybwu@whu.edu.cn>.
 <br/>

 ## 1. Wheel-INS
- A remote control wheel robot controled by a smartphone through WiFi was built for this research.
+ A remote control wheel robot controled by a smartphone through WiFi was designed and built for this research.

 <img src="https://github.com/Sanduo007/Works-Show/blob/master/img/WMRobot.png" width = 30% height = 30% div align=center />